STILL / WATERS /

 Patti Lean & Denise Zygadlo

-2nd June - 2nd July 2022
+2nd June - 2nd July

-MAKING HER MARK features the work of two established artists from the region, Patti Lean and Denise Zygadlo.
+MAKING HER MARK exhibition features the work of two established artists from the region, Patti Lean and Denise Zygadlo.
 These artists contrasting work illustrates their commitment to exploration and process, through their particular form of mark making.

 PATTI LEAN treads gently in Nan Shepherd’s footsteps, pushing herself to see as responsively as possible, often abstracting the environment around her to its very essence on the canvas.
 Working with sketchbooks but essentially from memory, Patti paints her experience of the particular; geography, landscape, season, a moment of light.
 She expresses these in colour, form and mood, both in response to Dumfries and Galloway and more recently in Finland.
 “I grew up as an artist against a backdrop of landscape and the Scottish Colourists: I attended a group for several years with local artist Archie Sutter Watts RSW.
 “I regard the canvas as an open arena, it is as much about paint as it is about a subject so, rather than the canvas as a ‘window-on-the world’, I’m more interested in painting as the medium for the shared experience, the conversation within it.”